Ledz96/limonADA/index.md

 | expgdp     |    0.0338172 | Goods/services export as % of GDP |

 <!-- like skip -->\
 Is there anything missing from these two tables?
 We trained our model to predict wars, so where are `fuelexp` (fuel exports as % of GDP) and `oil` (whether oil exports are more than 33% of GDP)?
 According to these models, they are not good predictors when it comes to war.
-Again though, this makes sense: many wars have been fought over reasons other than oil or fuel and not all exporters of these resources experienced wars.
+Alright, time to pack up and analyse some other topic, right?
+Not exactly.
+In reality, this makes sense: many wars have been fought over reasons other than oil or fuel and not all exporters of these resources experienced wars.

 Now that we know what the top predictors of a war are, we can use them to match countries with similar preconditions.
 To state our question more precisely now: **given two countries with similar predictors of war, does being oil-dependent increase the likelihood of being involved in a war?**